aplteam/Cider/docs/Cider-API-Reference.md

 `[;3]` | Number of objects belonging to the project `[;4]` | Alias (if any)

+## ListTatinPackages

+Lists all dependencies installed in the Tatin installation folders, if any.

+For every install folder these pieces of information are listed:

+* The full package ID
+* A Boolean indicating whether the package is a principal one or just a dependency
+* A URL where the package was loaded from

 ## OpenProject

 Opening a project means carrying out the following actions: